dearestalexander/alexroan/src/projects/dataexpert-bootcamp.md

 ORDER By id
 ```

-I asked ChatGPT it's opinion on this solution, and it recommended CASE rather than IF in SQL, which would be
+I asked ChatGPT it's opinion on this solution, and it recommended CASE over IF:

 ```SQL
 SELECT